NeuraiProject/Neurai/doc/covenants.md

 (testnet and regtest).
 It does not set a new activation schedule or establish compatibility with every historical testnet block; deployment needs coordination.

+### Height activation of signature opcodes

+CSFS, CHECKSIGADD and Ed25519 share `nSignatureOpcodesHeight`.
+Their individual capability switches only take effect at or above that height.
+Mainnet leaves the height unscheduled (`INT_MAX`); testnet and regtest retain height zero.
+`-signatureopcodesheight=N` overrides the height only on regtest.

+Block validation supplies the block's height explicitly.
+Mempool admission, including its second consensus-flags check, uses the next block's height.
+The same rule gates sigop accounting and the related witness/P2SH policy.
+Signing/RPC defaults follow the next height of the loaded chain; before loading a chain they default to zero.
+The standalone offline transaction tool has no chain tip and therefore uses that zero default.

+On a reorganization or connection crossing this height, the existing script-rule mempool sweep revalidates affected entries.
+Entries whose stored sigop cost no longer matches are evicted with descendants, rather than leaving stale package sizes/costs.
+They can be retransmitted and admitted under the new rules.
+The second pass after reorg readmission covers temporarily missing parents.
+Reorgs that do not cross a script-rule activation height do not trigger this full sweep.
+This does not introduce a separate historical accounting schedule on testnet.

 ### Signature Malleability

 CSFS follows the same `NULLFAIL` semantics as `OP_CHECKSIG`: under `SCRIPT_VERIFY_NULLFAIL`, a non-empty signature that fails verification causes the entire script to fail (rather than pushing false).
 This prevents signature grinding attacks.